Vertex Bounds in Triangulated $d$-Manifolds and an Application to 4-Manifold Complexity: Necessity of the Manifold Condition

-The largest number of copies of $DS_2$ that can be glued to a single pentachoron is of course $5$, resulting in a closed triangulation with $6$ pentachora where $\Gamma(\tri)$ has $10$ loops and branching number $8$.
-One way of performing these gluings -- which we call $\mathcal{P}^4_1$ -- gives a 2-nonsingular pseudomanifold with $f$-vector $(6,13,18,15,6)$ for $f_0 = \frac{f_4}{2}+3$.
-With fewer than $5$ copies glued to a pentachoron, we have more freedom to arrange these components into a larger triangulation.
-In this way, we construct three infinite series of increasingly large triangulations from components with $2$, $3$, or $4$ double-loop ``spikes'' arranged around a central pentachoron.
-The ``best'' examples -- including the one mentioned in \Cref{thm:counterexamples} -- are obtained from the $3$-spike case.
-However, we include the constructions of the other series here as well, as a scaffold for potentially finding further useful examples.
+The largest number of copies of $\textrm{DSB}_1$ that can be glued to a single pentachoron is of course five, resulting in a closed triangulation with $6$ pentachora where $\Gamma(\tri)$ has $10$ loops and branching number $8$.
+With an appropriate choice of gluings, this yields a triangulation of a 2-nonsingular pseudomanifold with $f$-vector $(6,13,18,15,6)$, which has exactly one singular edge (with link a torus) and one singular vertex.
+We call this the {\em dumpling} $\mathcal{D}^4_0$.
+Note that the five nonsingular vertices come from the internal vertices of the five copies of $\textrm{DSB}_1$.
+All other vertices of the triangulation are identified into the unique singular vertex.

-For components with $4$ spikes, we can arrange them into a $5$-regular tree of a given depth.
-For $k \in \NN$, start with a ``root'' pentachoron $p_1$, glue on a new pentachoron to each of its $5$ available faces, then glue a new pentachoron to each of the $4$ available faces of those $5$ pentachora, and so on until we have $k$ ``levels'' including the root pentachoron (i.e. a tree of depth $k-1$).
-Then glue a copy of $DS_2$ (which has only one available face for gluing) to each available face on the outermost level to give a closed triangulation $\mathcal{P}^4_k$.
-By convention, we include the case where $k=1$ and there are $5$ copies of $DS_2$ glued to the root pentachoron.
-The smallest $k$ for which we obtain $f_0 > \frac{f_4}{2}+4$ is $k=2$: $\mathcal{P}^4_2$ has $26$ pentachora and $21$ vertices.

-For $3$ spikes, the components have two free faces to be glued which we naturally arrange into a cycle.
-This can be done for any positive integer cycle length $k$ to give a triangulation $\mathcal{P}^3_k$.
-In this case, the smallest $k$ where our bound is exceeded is $k=4$, where $\mathcal{P}^3_4$ has $16$ pentachora and $13$ vertices.

-Finally, for $2$ spikes we can again arrange the components into a cycle.
-However, we now have the restriction that the number of components must be even (since each has an odd number of pentachora) and some additional freedom in how we glue up the one remaining face per pentachoron.
-The most straightforward choice is to glue every second pentachoron in the cycle to the neighbour ahead, resulting in a dual graph where the cycle alternates between single and double edges.
-We let $\mathcal{P}^2_k$ be the resulting triangulation with a cycle of length $2k$, and again our bound is first exceeded for $k=4$: $\mathcal{P}^2_4$ has $24$ pentachora and $17$ vertices.

-Triangulations $\mathcal{P}^4_2$, $\mathcal{P}^3_4$ and $\mathcal{P}^2_4$ are all 2-nonsingular pseudomanifolds.
-That is, all of their triangle, and tetrahedron links are spheres -- and they each have exactly one non-spherical edge link (which is a genus $6$, $3$, or $6$ orientable surface respectively) and exactly one non-spherical vertex link.
-Hence, $\mathcal{P}^3_4$ has both the smallest number of pentachora and the smallest edge link genus amongst these, and its existence proves part \labelcref{item:counter-withloops} of \Cref{thm:counterexamples}.

-Given the above counterexamples to the bound in \Cref{conj:vertex-bound-even}, we can use \Cref{lem:loop-removal} to produce new examples with no loops in their dual graph.
-In particular, we can construct a triangulation $\mathcal{P}^{3 \textrm{ (NL)}}_k$ by performing $0$-$2$ vertex moves on each of the loops of $\mathcal{P}^3_4$.